michaelz/SiteInstanciator/README.md

 ./siteinstanciator.sh test

+You can also launch the script without the sitename, you will be asked to enter it afterwards.

 This will create a virtualhost test.localhost (configurable) and a folder in /var/www/htdocs/test (configurable as well).

 At the same time, the script can add a database db_sitename (configurable) with the good permissions that you can use with the user db_user (configurable).